 It’s best to make fried rice in a wok.
 However, if the only thing you have in the house is non-stick cookware, go ahead and use it.
 Use a large skillet and fry the rice in small batches of 1-2 servings for the best result.

-An even easier fried rice you may want to try is this 5 ingredient Garlic Fried Rice.
+Even easier fried rice recipes you may want to try:

 - 2 cups cooked rice